Best TV offers in the Amazon Spring Deal Days sale 2024

 Amazon’s sale sees mammoth savings on big-ticket TVs

 The discounts are afoot.
-Amazon has just kicked off the Spring Deal Days sale.
-Live from now until 11.59pm on Monday 25 March, you can secure bargains on everything from fashion and beauty to air fryers, laptops and tech.
+Amazon kicked off its Spring Deal Days sale on Wednesday, and the event will be running until 11.59pm on Monday 25 March.
+You can currently secure bargains on everything from fashion and beauty to air fryers, laptops and tech.
 But, as with most major online sales events, it’s television deals that are among the most popular with shoppers.

 There’s never been a better time to upgrade your TV, either.
 While inflation has seen the cost of smartphones and other electronics slowly creeping upward, TVs are often said to be inflation-proof – you can grab a decent 4K set for less than £250, or even a top-end OLED display for less than £900.

-Here at IndyBest, we track the best TV deals each month, so we know what’s a good deal and what’s a dud.
-With Amazon’s Spring Deal Days in full swing, we’re rounding up the very best TV deals available now – from 32in sets to 65in and beyond.
+Here at IndyBest, we track the best TV deals each month, so, we know what’s a good deal and what’s a dud.
+With Amazon’s Spring Deal Days in full swing, we’re rounding up the very best TV deals available now – from 43in sets to 75in options.

+Follow live: The best Amazon Spring Deal Days offers as they drop

 Toshiba UF3D 43in smart Fire TV: Was £375, now £253.96, Amazon.co.uk